malcolms-anatomy/team_portfolio_project/README.md

 ## Landing Page

 The landing page serves as an introduction to the project.
-It explains the purpose of the URL shortener, highlights features, introduces team members, and contains a button that links to the deployed web app.
+It explains the purpose of the URL shortener, highlights features, introduces team members and contains a button that links to the deployed web app.

 ### Features
 - **Intro Section**: Contains a cover image, project name, a brief description, and navigation elements.